 Nanotechnology may revolutionise the way we undertake healthcare in the 21st century.
 Within just a few years, it may be possible for us to monitor our own health from home using just a mobile phone and what is known as sensing technology.
-This ‘lab-on-a-chip’ technology also looks promising when it comes to global health – particularly with regard to providing precision tools for diagnosing diseases.
+This ‘lab-on-a-chip’ technology also looks promising when it comes to global health – particularly with regard to providing precision tools for diagnosing diseases, providing illusive possibilities in the future of healthcare technology.

-This new technology offers a variety of possibilities, including:
+This new nano-chip technology offers a variety of possibilities, including:

 - Ushering in a new kind of wireless remote healthcare where patients use various types of platforms to take their own health readings, and then upload this data to an online electronic health record.
 In cases where the readings are outside previously-set parameters, alerts might be created, prompting practitioners to issue prescriptive treatments or provide advice tailored specifically for the individual patient.